fastapi/fastapi/docs/en/docs/tutorial/index.md

 There is also an **Advanced User Guide** that you can read later after this **Tutorial - User guide**.

-The **Advanced User Guide**, builds on this, uses the same concepts, and teaches you some extra features.
+The **Advanced User Guide** builds on this one, uses the same concepts, and teaches you some extra features.

 But you should first read the **Tutorial - User Guide** (what you are reading right now).